nikbearbrown/Wilkes/README.md

 | **YouTube Package** | Title, description, and hashtag set for every video in your pipeline |

 Every piece goes through review before it publishes.
 Nothing goes out with facts we cannot verify.
 Nothing is invented.
 Nothing is embellished.

+The draft will stay in your Substack until you review it.

 ---